9 Little Ways to Celebrate Earth Day Every Day

-It takes 500 years for plastic in landfills to decompose, and we Americans produce roughly 30 million tons of plastic waste annually.
-Ditch the disposable plastic bottle and carry a cute reusable water bottle instead, bring cloth totes to the supermarket (not plastic bags), use bar soap (rather than liquid), buy grocery items packaged in glass, and invest in a Sodastream if carbonated water is your jam.
-You get the idea.
-If you’ve got to use plastic, cardboard, or other recyclable materials, always be sure to recycle them.
+Plastic in landfills can take up to 1,000 years to decompose, and more than 300 million metric tons of plastic are produced each year, about half of which is destined to be used only once.
+To cut back on plastics, ditch the disposable plastic bottle and carry a cute reusable water bottle instead, bring cloth totes to the supermarket (not plastic bags), use bar soap (rather than liquid), and buy grocery items packaged in glass—all easy steps toward a zero waste lifestyle.
+If you’ve got to use plastic, cardboard, or other recyclable materials, always be sure to recycle them or use zero waste disposal options to remove them responsibly.

 Order the veggie burger.